Australia's largest independent migration law firm. Open 7 days! Book here.

 Typically, permanent partner visa applications process faster than temporary partner visa applications, given the difference in evidentiary requirements between the two.

 The processing times of Partner visas differ depending on whether you choose to apply onshore or offshore.
-The Department of Home Affairs currently estimates that onshore partner visa applications can take anywhere between 3 to 9 months to process, and offshore applications can take between 5 months to 8 years.
+The Department of Home Affairs currently estimates that onshore partner visa applications can take anywhere between 15 to 19 months to process, and offshore applications can take between 14 months to 24 months.
 In our experience, with our support, a comprehensive application can be processed more efficiently.

 The Department of Home Affairs is the primary source of official, up-to-date information regarding Australian partner visas.
 Please refer to the official Department website for the most current processing times.